opentdf/java-sdk/README.md

 ### RELEASE

-Releases are from tags created by GitHub Release process.
+Releases are from tags created by the GitHub release process.
-Release Please trigger the release process.
+Enter 'Release Please' to trigger the release process.